grafana/x-ray-datasource/README.md

 # Application Signals data source

-The Application Signals data source plugin provides a support for [AWS Application Signals](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Application-Monitoring-Sections.html) and [AWS X-Ray](https://aws.amazon.com/xray/).
+The Application Signals data source plugin provides a support for [AWS Application Signals](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Application-Monitoring-Sections.html) and [AWS X-Ray Traces](https://aws.amazon.com/xray/).
+This data source was formerly named the AWS X-Ray data source plugin.
 Add it as a data source, then you are ready to build dashboards or use Explore with Application Signals to look at traces, analytics, or insights.

 ## Add the data source